Skip to main content

 Advantages of Fee-for-Service Healthcare Model

-• Flexibility in choosing treatment options.
+Flexibility in treatment decisions:

 Disadvantages of Fee-for-Service Healthcare Model